 Does A Beach With White Sand Mean Its Cleaner?

 In conclusion, the cleaner the environment, the whiter the sand and the cleaner the beach.
-Many beaches all over Australia will boast as having the whitest sand, and many do have pristine white sand.
+Many beaches all over Australia will boast of having the whitest sand, and many do have pristine white sand.

 The constant debate over which beach had the whitest sand needed to be put to rest.
 A simple banter turned into a scientific study, performed by the National Committee on Soil and Terrain.